vishalthukral/demorepo/README.md

 # local development
-open index,html in your browser
+open index,html in your browser  thanks